 - The troubleshooting wizard will start automatically, and if any issues are detected, it will try to solve them for you

-In case the troubleshooter didn’t find any issues, you’ll have to perform some more complicated actions to make your computer waking up from sleep normally, so try some of the solutions listed below.
+In case the troubleshooter didn’t find any issues, you’ll have to perform some more complicated actions to make your computer wake up from sleep normally, so try some of the solutions listed below.

 Solution 2 – Verify drivers

-In case you have a bad driver installed on your computer, it could cause a various issues, including problems with waking up from sleep.
-If you’re not sure how to access the Device Manager, and make sure all your drivers are okay, do the following:
+In case you have a bad driver installed on your computer, it could cause various issues, including problems with waking up from sleep.
+If you’re not sure how to access the Device Manager and make sure all your drivers are okay, do the following: